cal101/cal_gdbstub/notes/rom/wdt.md

 # Analyzing Watchdog Timer methods

 The ESP8266 firmware rom contains watch dog timer related functions.
 On this page I show how I tried to understand them.
+I did my best to be accurate but the following will contains bugs, wrong assumptions etc. Raise an issue if you find any.

+The following symbols of the ROM firmware contain `wdt` in their names:

     grep wdt ld/eagle.rom.addr.v6.ld
     PROVIDE ( ets_wdt_disable = 0x400030f0 );